Jeepzor/Platformer-tutorial/README.md

-Full source code and assets from the tutorial series.
+Full source code and assets from the tutorial series. - Youtube link: https://www.youtube.com/playlist?list=PL1A1gsSe2tMxngwl-CU1MCX7kmbLf4P5O
 Note: The code and assets have different licences

 Code: WTFPL (Do whatever you want, no restrictions)